 The team intends to create a series of intense, interactive, cinematic horror games that are all stand-alone stories and aren’t connected to the previous titles in any way, apart from the curator character bobbing his presence in here and there throughout your unfolding story offering up his hints and thoughts.
 The cast and story in Little Hope are new as are the new horror subgenres and settings.

-Samuels has slated the release for Little Hope as a 30 October 2020, it ties nicely to the Halloween season and it will be available on PlayStation 4 (PS4), Xbox One and PC.
+Samuels has slated the release for Little Hope as 30 October 2020, it ties nicely to the Halloween season and it will be available on PlayStation 4 (PS4), Xbox One and PC.
 He also interestingly informs us that the actual Supermassive studios aren’t too far from the Guildford Cathedral, which features in Richard Donner’s 1976 classic version of The Omen, as mentioned above and quite apt in their game influences.

 For this upcoming title, the team have listened to the player feedback and The Dark Pictures community and have incorporated some tweaks and improvements on top of their visual presentation masterpiece.
 A wider range of camera systems and walk speeds have been implemented while moving around and investigating, that will fit better to the environments and narrative.

 The controls and interface have been improved to provide clearer context, improve the players understanding of the world and events and increase the engagement in the story through improved pacing and fluidity.

 The context for Interacting with objects in the world has also been improved as have QTE (quick time events) notifications, giving players a heads up on an upcoming event or action.
 The character animations and transitions are more fluid and this is a welcomed improvement in my books as I did find Man of Medan a little laggy on character animation or scene changes.